Evidence Level

 NAC Adjunct for Acute Ischemic Stroke — Clinical Trial

-NAC adjunct showed modest improvements in some outcome measures.
+The trial was designed to test safety, and NAC was safe: no difference in bleeding or adverse events.
+Neurological scores at 24 hours were better in the NAC arm, but disability and death at three months were no different, and the study was open label with blinded outcome assessors.
 Note: small trial in single center; modern stroke care emphasizes thrombolysis (alteplase, tenecteplase) and thrombectomy — NAC has no established role in standard stroke care.

 3